petebachant/petebachant.github.io/_posts/2025-03-13-continuous-reproducibility.md

-CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of changes to the code rather than less frequent large batches of changes.
+CI means that valuable changes to code are incorporated into a single source of truth, or "main branch," as quickly as possible, resulting in a continuous flow of changes to the code rather than less frequent, larger batches of changes.
-CD means that these changes are accessible by the users as quickly as possible, though the frequencies don't need to match.
+CD means that these changes are accessible to the users as quickly as possible, though the frequencies don't need to match.

 CI/CD best practices ensure the code remains working and available